-NWEN plc was rated BBB+ with negative outlook by S&P and BBB- with negative outlook by Fitch.
+NWEN plc was rated BBB+ with stable outlook by S&P and BBB- with rating watch positive outlook by Fitch.

 Further details are available to credit investors in the Financial Investor Relations section of the website www.enwl.co.uk.